Big Bend NP, TX 2013

 The result of this geological convolution is a land of contrasts, (of desert lowlands and moist mountain woodlands).
 But most of all it is a land of panoramic vistas.

 Once you reach the Big Bend National Park, the highlight the park is the Ross Maxwell Scenic Drive.
 The Ross Maxwell Scenic Highway extends down the west side, between the Chisos Mountains and Burro Mesa through mostly volcanic terrain all the way to Santa Elena Canyon, where you find sedimentary rock in the form of limestone.
-About 30-40 million years ago, this region witnessed some of the most violent activity know to history.
+About 30-40 million years ago, this region witnessed some of the most violent activity known to history.
 In fact, many of the rugged mountains in the Chisos Mountains are actually the eroded remains of ancient remains of ancient volcanoes.

 Dikes arise from deep magma chambers.
 Following paths of least resistance, molten material welled up into subterranean faults or fissures 17 million years ago.
 All dikes, including Big Bend’s, cut across other beds of rock.
 Softer surrounding rock weathered away, leaving igneous dikes silhouetted across the landscape.